 Skip to main content

-Data Servers
+Data Servers and Brinqa Agent

-This article details the Brinqa Agent, data servers, and how to create, edit, or delete data servers.
+This article details data servers, the Brinqa Agent, and how to create, edit, or delete data servers.

 What is a data server?

 A data server is a record you create in the Brinqa Platform to denote a server associated with your on-premises resources.
 Your Brinqa Platform comes with one pre-configured data server, named local server, to collect data from your cloud resources.
-But to transfer data securely from your on-premises servers to the Brinqa Cloud, you must install a Brinqa Agent on each of your servers.
-A Brinqa Agent is a secure and high-performance gateway to the Brinqa Cloud.
+But to transfer data securely from your on-premises servers to the Brinqa Platform, you must install a Brinqa Agent on each of your servers.
 Then you must create a data server in your Brinqa Platform to represent the agent and select that data server when configuring your data integration.

-Install Brinqa Agent and create a new data server
+Install Brinqa Agent

-To install Brinqa Agent and create a new data server, follow these steps:
+To install Brinqa Agent, follow these steps:

 1. Download the latest version of Brinqa Agent from https://connectors.brinqa.io/#/downloads.

 2. Install the Brinqa Agent on your server by unzipping the downloaded file to any directory on the server.
+The package contains the following directories and files:

-3. Log in to your Brinqa Platform, and navigate to Integrations > Data servers.
+1. Log in to your Brinqa Platform, and navigate to Integrations > Data servers.

-4. Click Create.
+2. Click Create.

-5. Fill in the data server properties:
+3. Fill in the data server properties:

 • Title: Title of the data server.